Addiction Counselor Student and Professional Resources for Underrepresented Groups

 SAMHSA Office of Tribal Affairs and Policy

-OTAP is SAMHSA’s primary point of contact for any tribal governments and organizations or state or federal agencies dealing with behavioral health issues in the Native American community.
-Their mission is to prompt the efficient and effective delivery of resources and services for prevention, treatment, and recover support in culturally sensitive ways.
-They offer technical assistance and training directly to tribal communities, and offer funding opportunities that may be applied to substance abuse counseling programs.
+OTAP is SAMHSA’s primary point of contact for any tribal governments, organizations, or state or federal agencies dealing with behavioral health issues in the Native American community.
+Their mission is to promote the efficient and effective delivery of resources and services for prevention, treatment, and recovery support in culturally sensitive ways.
+They offer technical assistance and training directly to tribal communities, as well as funding opportunities that can be applied to substance abuse counseling programs.

 Resources for Addiction Counselors Working With Lesbian, Gay, Bisexual, Transgender, Questioning, Intersex, Asexual, and Two-Spirit Individuals (LGBTQIA2S+)